 Wear as little clothing as possible, and remove metal jewellery and piercings

-For safety reasons, you’ll need to remove all jewelry (rings, earrings, watches, bracelets, necklaces), as well as glasses and any metal piercings you may have.
-The metal will get hot when inside the sauna room and can cause burns in your skins, so this is an important safety precaution you must not forget before entering the sauna.
+For safety reasons, you’ll need to remove all jewellery (rings, earrings, watches, bracelets, necklaces), as well as glasses and any metal piercings you may have.
+The metal will get hot when inside the sauna room and can cause burns in your skin, so this is an important safety precaution you must not forget before entering the sauna

 Take a warm shower before starting your sauna session

 Showering with warm water and a mild cleansing soap will allow you to maximize your sauna experience by preparing your skin better

 Aside from hygienic purposes, a warm shower will moisten your skin, open your pores, and remove the excess natural oils your skin has produced throughout the day